KaterinaWalter/javadocs/docs/unit10/notes1001.md

 ## Tracing Recursive Methods

-In Java, the **call stack** keeps track of the methods that you have called since the main method executes.
-A **stack** is a way of organizing data that adds and removes items only from the top of the stack.
-An example is a stack of cups.
-You can grap a cup from the top of the stack or add more cups at the top of the stack.
+In Java, the **call stack** keeps track of the _methods that you have called_ since the `main` method executes.
+A **stack** is a way of organizing data that _adds and removes items only from the top_ of the stack.

 ![image](Figures/cupStack.jpg)
+> An example is a stack of cups.
+You can grap a cup from the top of the stack, or add more cups at the top of the stack.

-When you are executing one method (method a) and it calls another method (method b) the method call is placed on the call stack along with information about where it was called from, which tells the run-time where to return to when the current method finishes executing.
+When you are executing one method (`method a`) and it calls another method (`method b`), that method call is **placed on the call stack** along with information about where it was called from, which tells the run-time _where to return_ to when the current method finishes executing.
 When method b finishes executing the run-time pops the method b off of the call stack and returns execution to the next line to be executed in method a.

-Consider the following class definition.
+Consider the following class definition:

 ![image](Figures/codeForCallStack.png)